 He desires that, in both the high and low seasons, we discover what is feels like when HIS PRESENCE IS ENOUGH.

 He wants us to experience the healing that emerges in his presence.
 This intimacy is the very substance that fills us and equips us to accomplish what he’s called us to do.
 He wants us to hear his voice louder and know that we too are enough.

 Have you ever felt like all you really wanted was recognition from someone that meant a lot to you?

 How different would it be if we all learned to find complete joy and satisfaction in the time we spend with our Father…If we knew the value of our relationship with him FIRST.
 How different would it be if we really understood what we mean to him before running to other lovers to complete us.

 You see, God’s perfect presence knows exactly how to fill the empty places within us in ways that we aren’t designed to do on our own.

-While not neglecting the basic principles of good stewardship, it’s so important that we accept the reality that sometimes our Father just wants us to be.
-He also desires that we just let him be.
+While this doesn’t excuse us to neglect the need and desire for daily devotion, it is so important that we accept the reality that sometimes our Father just wants us to be with him.
 We may not fully understand it, but the power of God’s presence transcends beyond anything we could ever accomplish on our own time or with our human hands.
 The reward we receive for this time with him is a stronger relationship with his precious Spirit.
-As his spirit consumes more of our being, we create a FAR GREATER impact in his kingdom!
+As his spirit consumes more of our being, we create a FAR GREATER impact in his kingdom.

-Embrace your time with him and allow it to be spent the way the Spirit leads you.
-Relax and have peace in his presence.
-Let him first equip you for what is to come by establishing your identity in him.
+We need to embrace our time with him and allow it to be spent the way the Spirit leads you.
+Relax and find peace in his presence.
+Let him first equip us for what is to come by establishing our identity in him.

 Be still and know that I am God – Psalm 46:10